NavPilDev/npd-call-analysis-tool/README.md

 * October:
   * Identify and develop best method of integrating AI into the grading process.
-  * Build on frontend structure from previous groups.
+  * Build on frontend structure from previous group.

 * November:
   * Polish and verify AI grading capabilities.